All Articles

 What This Means For PIP Claimants

-Purpl Insight: With ongoing uncertainty around future disability benefit changes, local schemes like the HSF are becoming an important source of short-term support without added stress.
+Purpl Insight: With ongoing uncertainty around future disability benefit changes, local schemes like the HSF can be an important source of short-term support without adding extra complexity to benefit entitlement.

 Why Disabled People Are Being Urged To Apply Now

-Councils across England have warned that Household Support Fund budgets are limited.
+Councils across England often warn that Household Support Fund budgets are limited.

-Disabled people often face higher living costs, especially for energy and transport, which is why councils are urging early applications before funding runs out.
+Disabled people often face higher living costs, especially for energy and transport, which is why early applications are being encouraged where councils are still accepting them.

 How To Apply